cfmeyers/kujira/README.rst

 Todo
 --------

-* make default statuses in jiraconfig
+* add ability to edit issue
 * add comments to ticket
 * add ability to specify custom field for epics
 * make json file for reading in transitions
 * add initial test for cli
-* add date last updated to issue model
-* add link to issue to IssueModel
 * add ability to search for arbitrary tickets
 * move current_issue functionality from python to shell script
 * save url in issue